 Now, if you’re a baller and have at least $3,000 to drop on suspension, air bags are pretty slick, too.
 Ride on a cushion of air and then drop it like it’s hot with the push of a button.
 Several people have proven they perform just as well as coilovers, too.

 What is an air oil separator (AOS)?
 Well, it works just like it sounds – it separates the oil from the air entering your engine to cut down on oil consumption and help eliminate detonation.
 Basically, like your air filter cleans debris from the air, an air oil separator cleans oil from the air.

 Why is this important?
-In the Boxer engine common to many Subarus, high g-forces push oil to the end of the piston, making Subarus more prone to burn oil.
+In the Boxer Subaru engines, high g-forces push oil to the end of the piston, making Subarus more prone to burn oil.
 Burning oil can cause detonation, which leads to blown piston ring lands and a hefty repair bill.
 An AOS decreases blow-by (oil sneaking through the turbo) and helps eliminate oil entering the engine.
 Think of it like an insurance policy for your Boxer engine.

 Everyone has their own version of this Top 5 list.
-It’s your car, so do what you.
+It’s your car, so do what you want.
 Remember that you get what you pay for.
 And research before you buy – there’s plenty of information on the forums.

 What are your top-5 mods?
 Add them to the comments.